 My issue is that I’m just not good at describing how I feel about things.
 I’ve always wanted to join a book club, in real life or online, because I love to read and getting guidance about what to put on my reading list, and then sharing that joy with others, sounds like a great idea on paper.
 In reality, though, the detail that book groups can go into has always put me off.
 Why did the author decide to write this way? frowns What hidden meaning do we think this paragraph has? shrugs

-You’ll know, if you follow my Film Watch blog at all, that describing my enjoyment or distaste at something isn’t one of my strong points.
+You’ll know, if you follow my Film Watch reviews at all, that describing my enjoyment or distaste at something isn’t one of my strong points.
 It’s brilliant, awesome, fantastic, great, really love it, can’t stand it, hideous, awful, not a patch on the first one, etc, etc. Trying to dig any deeper is difficult for me unless I feel very strongly about whatever it may be.
 It’s probably not a great admission to make, given that I love to write and feel like I do an okay job at it.
 But there always seems to be a difference between writing about something compared to trying to decide what it is about something else that I particularly like/dislike.

 So, the book club may not be for me.
 But I recommend checking it out, if only to marvel at people discussing books with the actor who played the wonderfully bookish Hermione Granger.